Current and Upcoming Exhibitions

 Sacred Threads is a prestigious juried art quilt exhibition about joy, inspiration, spirituality, healing, grief, and peace & brotherhood.

-* Please call the museum or check their website for updates on their Covid-19 safety measures! *
+* Please call the gallery or check their website for updates on their Covid-19 safety measures! *

 Cancelled Venues as of 08-01-2020